 I had been working on a post to reflect on the past year, and then I stumbled upon a simple annual review template by The Art of Non-Conformity, by way of Extra Pack of Peanuts.
-Thanks to their groundwork, welcome to my first annual review!
+Thanks to their groundwork, and welcome to my first annual review!

-For Mr. Everyday Dollar, it was an extremely busy year: one that was both exciting and full of new adventures and growth, but also one of the most stressful years in recent memory.
+For Mr. Everyday Dollar, it was an extremely busy year: One that was both exciting and full of new adventures and growth, but also one of the most stressful years in recent memory.

 If you know me you know that I love to travel, especially to exotic locations.
 However, I also have a self-imposed rule that I can only travel internationally every other year.
-I do that because it usually costs more to travel abroad, plus there are so many awesome places in my own backyard that I haven’t yet visited (Grand Canyon, I’m looking at you!).
+I do that because it costs more to travel abroad, plus there are so many awesome places in my own backyard that I haven’t yet visited (Grand Canyon, I’m looking at you).

 Therefore, a trip to Argentina in 2012 meant staying domestic in 2013.
 That didn’t stop my girlfriend and I from going on a couple great trips:

 - A week of tent camping and B&Bs in the “Cape Cod of the Midwest”: Door County, Wisconsin.

 - Driving the Pacific Coast Highway from San Francisco to Los Angeles, with a few nights in Napa Valley.

 Eating well – local when possible, organic, mostly vegan – and exercising have long been part of my lifestyle.
 In 2013 I tried something new by stopping my yoga practice of two to three times a week in order to complete Shaun T’s Insanity, an intense 60-day cardio and strength training workout program.

 Insanity worked.
 I burned off belly fat and built some additional strength.
 But I also missed the physical and mental benefits from a regular yoga practice.
 During the fall I decided to re-commit to yoga by practicing twice weekly, but now I also mix in at least one cardio workout a week.